 |Dasatinib Followed by Stem Cell Transplant in Treating Older Patients With Newly Diagnosed Acute Lymphoblastic Leukemia

-This phase II clinical trial is studying how well dasatinib followed by stem cell transplant works in treating older patients with newly diagnosed acute lymphoblastic leukemia.
+This phase II clinical trial studies how well dasatinib followed by stem cell transplant works in treating older patients with newly diagnosed acute lymphoblastic leukemia.
 Dasatinib may stop the growth of cancer cells by blocking some of the enzymes needed for cell growth.
 Giving chemotherapy before a stem cell transplant stops the growth of cancer cells by stopping them from dividing or killing them.
-Monoclonal antibodies, such as alemtuzumab, can block cancer growth in different ways.
-Some block the ability of cancer cells to grow and spread.
-Others find cancer cells and help kill them or carry cancer-killing substances to them.
+Monoclonal antibodies, such as alemtuzumab, may interfere with the ability of cancer cells to grow and spread.
 Giving more than one drug (combination chemotherapy) and giving dasatinib together with chemotherapy may kill more cancer cells.

 Further Study Information

-I. Estimate the disease-free survival (DFS) and overall survival (OS) profiles in newly diagnosed patients 18 years or older who have Ph+ (BCR/ABL+) ALL receiving sequential dasatinib followed by allogeneic or autologous HCT or chemotherapy followed by dasatinib maintenance.
+I. Estimate the disease-free survival (DFS) and overall survival (OS) profiles in newly diagnosed patients 18 years or older who have Philadelphia chromosome positive (Ph+) (BCR/(v-abl Abelson murine leukemia viral oncogene homolog [ABL]+) acute lymphoblastic leukemia (ALL) receiving sequential dasatinib followed by allogeneic or autologous hematopoietic cell transplant (HCT) or chemotherapy followed by dasatinib maintenance.

 I. Compare the OS and DFS profiles for each of the three cohorts to those from similar populations from other studies.

 II.
-Determine the ability of dasatinib to produce or maintain a BCR/ABL-negative status, as judged by Q-PCR following sequential dasatinib, chemotherapy, and HCT.
+Determine the ability of dasatinib to produce or maintain a BCR/ABL-negative status, as judged by quantitative-polymerase chain reaction (Q-PCR) following sequential dasatinib, chemotherapy, and HCT.

-VI.
-Correlate plasma and CSF levels of dasatinib when given orally during induction.
+VII.
+Correlate plasma and cerebrospinal fluid (CSF) levels of dasatinib when given orally during induction.